 The tent attaches to the poles with simple plastic clips along the pole lengths:

-And finally, AFTER all six long poles are in place, clipped along their lengths and in their ring pins at their ends,
+And finally, AFTER all six long poles are in place, with their pole ends on ring pins and clipped along their lengths

 find the clips or velcro that wrap around at pole intersections and wrap two poles together with each of them.

-The tent should look like this after all six poles are properly in:
+The tent should look like this after all six long poles are properly in:

-Next you will run the short pole thru a sleeve on the rainfly and put the rainfly on over the tent and find the ring pins for that pole.
-Put the rainfly on with the entrance space right over the main door to the tent before you put the ends into the ring pins.
+Next you will run the short pole thru a sleeve on the rainfly, untangle the various lines and cords coming from the rainfly and put the rainfly on over the tent and find the ring pins for that pole.
+Put the rainfly over the tent with the entrance space right over the main door to the tent before you put the ends of the ring pins into the rain fly pole.
+(There are three sections with what could look like a door, (two of these are openable windows.)
+But only one of these sections has ring pins left unused for you to put into the rainfly pole.

 There are lines you can then pull outward to tent pegs, or even to a tree.

-also see the line from the rainfly/front door below, with pink tape on it to make it more visible,
+also see that line from the rainfly/front door below, with pink tape on it to make it more visible,

 (especially important to keep people from tripping on a white line over white snow after dark)